llpw-build/nutrition-planet/README.md

 ### Bootstrap Responsive Layout

 Bootstrap has been been used through the project in order to help design the site as "mobile first" and allow easy customisation throughout.
-I have utlisied Boostraps classes where possible to create a responsive grid system for the product cards, but allowing them to take up more space/ less space depending on the screen size.
+I have utilised Boostrap's classes where possible to create a responsive grid system for the product cards, but allowing them to take up more space/ less space depending on the screen size.

 ### Navbar

-A traditional Navbar has been added to the project, with links to seperate URLs and a logo that when clicked, redirects the user to home.
+A traditional Navbar has been added to the project, with links to separate URLs and a logo that when clicked, redirects the user to home.
 Due to authentication the user will see different links whether they are logged in or out.
 The Navbar is also responsive and on smaller screens become a hamburger style menu.

 ### Homepage